oracle/weblogic-kubernetes-operator/documentation/site/content/samples/azure-kubernetes-service/domain-on-pv.md

   $ kubectl get events --sort-by='.metadata.creationTimestamp'
   ```

-To deploy a sample application on WLS, you may skip to the section [Deploy sample application](#deploy-sample-application).
+To access the sample application on WLS, you may skip to the section [Access sample application](#access-sample-application).
 The next section includes a script that automates all of the preceding steps.

 #### Automation